Skip to main content

 Outline Of Syllabus

-1. Lectures focusing on the NF-kB signalling pathway: The molecular mechanisms of NF-kB in the regulation of cancer cell proliferation and survival and cross-talk between the NF-kB signalling pathway and the p53 oncosuppressor.
+1. The NF-kB signalling pathway: The molecular mechanisms of NF-kB in the regulation of cancer cell proliferation and survival and cross-talk between the NF-kB signalling pathway and the p53 oncosuppressor.

-2. Lectures on cell signalling and drug resistance: Genomic repeat elements their role in cell signalling and drug resistance and their impact on human health.
+2. Cell signalling and drug resistance: Genomic repeat elements their role in cell signalling and drug resistance and their impact on human health.

-3. Lectures on immune cell signalling: The molecular mechanisms of immune cell signalling in cancer and immunotherapy.
+3. Immune cell signalling: The molecular mechanisms of immune cell signalling in cancer and immunotherapy.
 The manipulation of the immune response by bacteria in the development of disease, and the recent breakthroughs in exploiting these bacterial mechanisms to develop therapeutics.

-4. Lectures on introduction of iPSC technology and its applications for disease modelling, drug discovery and cell therapy development.
+4. iPSC technology and its applications for disease modelling, drug discovery and cell therapy development.

-7. Lectures on cell receptor signalling: Focusing on the hormone receptor signalling, GPCR cell signalling, and the hippo pathway and their targeting in diseases.
+7. Cell receptor signalling: Focusing on the hormone receptor signalling, GPCR cell signalling, and the hippo pathway and their targeting in diseases.
 One of this will specifically introduce the students to the use of sophisticated single molecule microscopy in cell signalling, including case studies on the EGFR and transcription factors.

 Teaching Methods